AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ## Deploy code to staging

 The Staging environment provides a near-production environment that includes a database, web server, and all services including Fastly and New Relic.
-You can fully push, merge, and deploy through the [Project Web Interface](../project/overview.md) or [Cloud CLI commands](../dev-tools/cloud-cli-overview.md) through a terminal application.
+You can fully push, merge, and deploy through the [Cloud Console](../project/overview.md) or [Cloud CLI commands](../dev-tools/cloud-cli-overview.md) through a terminal application.

-### Deploy code with the Project Web Interface
+### Deploy code with the Cloud Console

-The Project Web Interface provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.
+The Cloud Console provides features to create, manage, and deploy code in Integration, Staging, and Production environments for Starter and Pro plans.

 **For Pro projects, deploy the integration branch to staging**: